 Question – Lawrence Soren Keusch: Okay.
 And then I guess, just following up on that.
 So is it fair to say that China is around 5% of revenue or is it less?

 Answer – Michael J. Tokich: Yes, it’s less, it’s probably low single digits, China itself.
-So what we do in China, we have a, I’ll call it cherry picking strategy.
+So what we do in China, we have a, I’ll call it cherry-picking strategy.
 We use dealers or distributors.
 We do not have feet on the ground for our own sales force.
-And we are targeting the Tier 1 or private hospitals in China, who want to look more like the U.S. So very nascent for us from a top line standpoint.
+And we are targeting the Tier 1 or private hospitals in China, who want to look more like the U.S. So very nascent for us from a top-line standpoint.

 Question – Lawrence Soren Keusch: Okay.
 And just to finish up on this topic.
 If the virus sees an increasing spread into Europe and the U.S. and elective surgical procedures are curtailed.
 I would assume that the hospital sterilization business could see some impact.
-Maybe AST has a little bit more insulated and less companies start to reduce manufacturing.
+Maybe AST has a little bit more insulated and fewer companies start to reduce manufacturing.
 Is that fair?

 Question – Michael J. Tokich: Yes, I would say, I would agree with you.
 So I mean, if you look at the largest part of our business, it’s all about surgical procedures.
 So any time there is a slowdown in surgical procedures.
 Obviously, we would potentially be at risk on that point.
 I would say that the AST business probably is a little more insulated, as with life sciences.
-Obviously, if there’s vaccines or something of that nature for the virus and that could actually help us on the back end.
+Obviously, if there are vaccines or something of that nature for the virus and that could actually help us on the back end.